-Suicide Squad: Kill the Justice League - Everything we know
+Suicide Squad: Kill the Justice League - Release date, trailers, and everything we know

 This time around, it sounds like the infamous Brainiac is the big bad, and that he's somehow managed to infect or control the members of the Justice League.

-In various trailers we've had clear glimpses of The Flash, Superman, Wonder Woman, Green Lantern and, while not the man himself, the Batmobile suggests there might be some echoes of Batman to deal with, too.
+In various trailers we've had clear glimpses of The Flash, Superman, Wonder Woman, Green Lantern and Batman.
 The game is set in the same world as the other Arkham games, after all.

 That means we'd expect the game will involve running a gauntlet as the Squad faces off against each hero in turn (or sometimes at the same time), to put them down either permanently or so that they're out of the picture.